dkozinn/hashcodes/README.md

 This can be useful to determine if two callsigns generate the same hash, which can result in what appears to be an incorrect decode.

+Included in this repository is a small application using Flask that can be hosted on a website.
+A WSGI server is needed to host the application.
+My implementation uses nginx as the server and uWSGI as the WSGI interface.

+I recommend reviewing and modifying the install.sh script before using it.
+This, along with some of the support files expect that the code will be run under /home/ubunbtu as it's root.
+You'll need to adjust that for your environment.